villekf/OMEGA/README.md

 ## Installation

 For additional install help, see [installation help](https://omega-doc.readthedocs.io/en/latest/installation.html).

+As a first step you should install either OpenCL (install either https://github.com/GPUOpen-LibrariesAndSDKs/OCL-SDK/releases/tag/1.0 for Windows or in Linux use `sudo apt install ocl-icd-opencl-dev`) or [CUDA](https://developer.nvidia.com/cuda-downloads), and then [ArrayFire](https://arrayfire.com/binaries/).
+See more details in the above link or below.

 Pre-built libraries are supplied in the [releases](https://github.com/villekf/OMEGA/releases), however, you can also manually compile everything.